amouh3/msr-rag-hw1/README.md

 # AWS Deployment
-Deployment on EMR followed this sequence of events:
+Deployment on EMR mimics the following sequence of steps.
+For a more detailed and comprehensive guide, watch the attached video above:

 - Upload corpus PDFs and configuration files to S3.